Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Exclusion of the right of withdrawal is only possible for products:

-that have been created by the entrepreneur according to specifications of the consumer;
+that have been created by the entrepreneur according to the specifications of the consumer;

 that are clearly personal in nature;